rogerxaic/EventStreams/eventstreams155.md

    The {{site.data.keyword.messagehub}} Operations team will respond to your support ticket to confirm that your instance of
    {{site.data.keyword.Bluemix}} is now using a customer-managed key.
 Expect the enablement to be completed in one business day.

+This operation is destructive and results in the loss of all message and topic definitions.
+For more information, see [deciding to enable customer-managed keys](/docs/EventStreams?topic=EventStreams-managing_encryption#considerations_keys).
+{:important}

 ## Using a customer-managed key
 {: #using_encryption}